frederic-perez/AmE-dictionary/data/idioms.md

 __now (that) you mention it__ :two: An expression used when one remembers or realizes something because of what the other person has just said. _A: “The weather’s been a bit unpredictable lately, huh?”
 B: “Now you mention it, I hear there could be a blizzard next week.”_
 __now we are talking__
 __nuclear family__
+__nugget of information__
 __null and void__
 __nut out__ __1__ _slang_ To discover, through careful consideration, deliberation, or investigation, the solution to something.
 In this usage, “nut” is slang for one’s head or brain.
 A noun or pronoun can be used between “nut” and “out.” _Each of us has hit the same stumbling block in the assignment, so we’re going to get together this weekend and nut it out together._ __2__ _slang_ To begin acting in a crazy, erratic, or deranged manner, especially due to extreme anger.
 In this usage, “nut” is a derogatory slang term meaning “a crazy person.”
 A noun or pronoun can be used between “nut” and “out.” _Tom totally nutted out after he found out his wife had been cheating on him._
 __nuts and bolts__ :three: The basic, practical details of a job or other activity. (the nuts and bolts of something)
+__nuts__ __3__ _adj_ Crazy; manic or eccentric; out of one’s mind. _Trying to figure out what’s wrong with this computer is driving me nuts!_
 __oat opera__ A film or theatrical production about the American West (i.e., a western), especially one that is clichéd or formulaic. _My grandfather and I had a tradition of watching old oat operas every Sunday on TV._
 __objection hearsay__
 __OD__ _v_
 __odd duck__ A rather unusual, strange, or peculiar person. _His new girlfriend is nice enough, but she’s a bit of an odd duck, don’t you think?_
+__oddly enough__ It is strange or remarkable (that). _I saw John this morning.
+Oddly enough, I was just thinking I hadn’t seen him for a long time._ :es: por extraño que parezca, curiosamente
 __of a kind__ _You are two of a kind._
+__of a lifetime__ Used to describe something extremely exceptional, important, or enjoyable that isn’t likely to occur again. _They offered me the chance of a lifetime to travel the world and write about my experiences abroad._ _She must first unravel an unsolved murder, or lose this opportunity of a lifetime._
 __of late__ _adv_ :four: In recent times; lately.
 You use of late to refer to an event or state of affairs that happened or began to exist a short time ago. _Their number have, indeed, been dropping of late._ _Syn_ recently, just now, in recent times, not long ago :es: últimamente _His work of late has not been up to par._ _He seems rather unhappy of late.
 I hope nothing is wrong. __The Nationals (18-10) are atop a division dominated by the Phillies of late._
-__of no account__ :two: Of no or very little importance, significance, or worth. _Sure, his writing is OK, but he only published a few articles in some tiny magazine of no account._
+__of no account__ :three: Of no or very little importance, significance, or worth. _Sure, his writing is OK, but he only published a few articles in some tiny magazine of no account._
 __of one’s own accord__ Voluntarily.
 __off the charts__
+__off the clock__
+__off the hook__ :two::hammer:
+__off the rails__ In an abnormal or malfunctioning condition, as in _Her political campaign has been off the rails for months._ The phrase occurs commonly with go, as in _Once the superintendent resigned, the effort to reform the school system went off the rails._ This idiom alludes to the rails on which trains run; if a train goes off the rails, it stops or crashes.
 __off to the races__ :two: An expression characterizing the activity or excitement that is just beginning; [we are] leaving for something interesting or exciting. _The tour bus is out in front waiting and we’ve said goodbye to everyone.
 Looks like we’re off to the races._
+__off to the side__
+__off work__
-__off-kilter__ :four::hammer:
+__off-kilter__ :five::hammer:
 __office drone__ A nickname given to the laziest person in the cube farm, or the one who tries to pass off as much work as possible while still maintaining the semblance of productivity. _Sara and I met as office drones in 1999._
 __offs and ends__ __1a__ Miscellaneous articles. __b__ Miscellaneous small matters (as of business) to be attended to. __2__ Miscellaneous remnants or leftovers odds and ends of food.
 __Oh, boy!__ :two: __1__ An expression said when one is excited, pleased, or pleasantly surprised.
 Wow! _Oh, boy!
 What a mess!_ __2__ An expression said when one is frustrated by, exasperated about, resigned to something bad or unpleasant. _Oh boy, another surprise inspection.
 I sure do love these._